BYU-CS-Discord/CSBot/README.md

 ### Important Note for Windows Users

-If you're on Windows, `npm` scripts will not working unless you tell `npm` to use Git Bash as its default shell when running commands.
+If you're on Windows, `npm` scripts will not work unless you tell `npm` to use Git Bash as its default shell when running commands.

 Before continuing, run this command: